 When a particular variation instance has been selected, an application needs to process the variation store data associated with particular target items to derive interpolated values for those items and that instance.

-For a given target item, data outside the item variation store provides a delta-set outer-/inner-index pair for that item.
-The associations between target items and delta-set indices are represented in different ways in different parent tables; the specification of each font table should be referred to for the formats used.

-To compute the interpolated instance value for a given target item, the application uses data in the parent table to get the delta-set index for that item.
+To compute the interpolated instance value for a given target item, the application first obtains the delta-set index for that item.
 It uses the outer-level index portion to select an item variation data subtable within the item variation store, and the inner-level index portion to select a delta-set row within that subtable.
 The delta set contains one delta for each region referenced by the subtable, in order of the region indices given in the regionIndices array.
-The delta values in the delta set are read with the first shortDeltaCount elements read as int16, and the remaining regionCount – shortDeltaCount values read as int8.
 The application uses the regionIndices array for that subtable to identify applicable regions and to compute a scalar for each of these regions based on the selected instance.
 Each of the scalars is then applied to the corresponding delta within the delta set to derive a scaled adjustment.
 The scaled adjustments for the row are then combined to obtain the overall adjustment for the item.

 Complete details on the interpolation algorithm logic are provided in subclause 7.1.

-When a particular variation instance has been selected, an application will often need to interpolate values for several items that may use deltas in different item variation data subtables.
-All of the subtables will reference region definitions in the shared variation region list.
+For a given variation instance, an application will often need to interpolate values for several items that may use deltas in different item variation data subtables.
+The subtables will reference region definitions in the shared variation region list.
 When the instance has been selected, applications can pre-compute and cache a scalar for that instance for each region in the region list.
-Then when processing different target items, the cached scalar array can be used without needing to re-compute region scalars for each target item.
+Then, when processing different target items, the cached scalar array can be used without needing to re-compute region scalars for each target item.

 Design-variation axis tag registry